 e.
-Continuation of Health and Dental Insurance (COBRA)
+Continuation of Health and Dental Insurance & COBRA

-When an employee terminates his/her employment, health and dental insurance coverage will continue until the first of the month following the termination date provided that an employee works full time through the first full week of any month.
-A full week is defined as Sunday through Saturday.
+When an employee terminates his/her employment, health and dental insurance coverage will continue until the first of the month following the termination date.

 The Consolidated Omnibus Reconciliation Act of 1986 (COBRA) allows certain terminated employees, their spouses, and dependent children to continue medical and dental coverage under the group plan at their own costs for a period not to exceed 18 months, in most cases, and up to 29 to 36 months in some cases.
 Only straight time (ST) hours qualify as work time for health coverage considerations under COBRA.
-Sick leave, vacation, family illness, etc. does not quality as work time for health coverage consideration.
+Sick leave, vacation, family illness, etc. does not qualify as work time for health coverage consideration.
 For additional or specific information regarding COBRA, please contact the Human Resources Manager.